DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Resolvers must rotate the short-term key pair every 24 hours at most, and must throw away the previous secret key.

-During a key rotation, and provided that the old key hasn't been compromised, a resolver should accept all valid keys for at least 4 hours, and handle them as different certificates.
+After a key rotation, a resolver must still accept all the previous keys that haven't expired.

 Provider public keys may be published as a DNSSEC-signed TXT records, in the same zone as the provider name.